DavidUdell/sparse_circuit_discovery/README.markdown

   convergence.
 Manually tune the `LAMBDA_L1` and `LEARNING_RATE` training hyperparameters to get this L^0.

-- Try to run this on CUDA 12.2 or better.
-I have ever had env variable bugs on CUDA 12.0; I haven't looked into this in great detail, but I notice this fix works.

 - If you're trying to access a gated HuggingFace model repo, you'll have to provide the needed HuggingFace access token in `sparse_coding/act_access.yaml`.
 The script will create this YAML if needed.

+- Try to run this with CUDA Toolkit 12.2 or better, if you're encountering cryptic env variable bugs with CUDA Toolkit 12.0/older.

 ## Project Status
 Project is currently a WIP.
 Current version: 0.1.3.